 Extra benefits discovered

-During the development stages to ensure the components of the Ellinbank APR would last in ‘real’ agricultural situations, APR Prototype One units were road tested by two farmers on a continuous basis, and it soon became evident that they could in fact provide more benefits than originally anticipated.
+During the development stages of the APR road testing by two dairy farmers on a continuous basis proved that the components used were suitable for farm use over the 4 seasons of the year.
+10 proto types were hand built and used successfully by farmers and researchers over both dryland and irrigated pastures.
+It soon became evident that they could in fact provide more benefits than originally anticipated.

 Only point 1 and 2 (below) were required for a $200/ha saving, but the other benefits came as an extra bonus: